 For more information about the family group and how to attend virtually, contact our Recovery and Family Resource Specialist, Rhonda Spence at rspence@healing-transitions.org.

 We consider addiction a disease that requires long-term engagement with healthcare resources and peers with lived experience who are invested, especially in the wake of an overdose.
 We must treat addiction as a healthcare issue and serve participants from a chronic-healthcare framework.
 Recovery is a process, so we must go to them.
-And our alumni engagement specialists work to check-in consistently with anyone who has walked through Healing Transitions’ doors.
-Recovery is a journey, so we must stay connected.
-Our alumni engagement specialists work to check-in consistently with anyone who has walked through Healing Transitions’ doors.
+And our recovery engagement specialists work to check-in consistently with anyone who has walked through Healing Transitions’ doors.

 Our Rapid Responders are state-certified, peer-support specialists who build relationships and connect people in Wake County to life-saving resources within 24 to 72 hours of overdosing.
 This includes harm reduction supplies, healthcare services, and social resources to improve their health and well-being, all in conjunction with Wake County EMS.

-Coordinating with Wake County EMS helps with burnout and reducing the number of repeat clients presents an incredible opportunity our Rapid Responders to build a relationship through lived experience with those in our community experiencing the life-threatening reality of addiction.
+Coordinating with Wake County EMS helps first responders with burnout associated with a large number of repeat clients.
+This partnership also presents an incredible opportunity for our Rapid Responders to build a relationship with clients while utilizing the lived experience they possess.

 For more information about Rapid Responders, contact our Men’s Director of Recovery Services, Justin Garrity at jgarrity@healing-transitions.org or call 919-838-9800 ext.
 142.